DouglasAllen/sundowner/README.rst

 objects containing Javascript timestamps of civil dawn, civil dusk, sunrise, and sunset.

-It also contains a simple web app that uses this API.
+It also provides a simple web app that uses this API.

 Sundowner uses `PyEphem <http://rhodesmill.org/pyephem/>`_ to calculate astronomical parameters.